 Have you been hurt in a collision with an animal?
 As surprising as such an accident is to the motorist involved, sadly such an occurrence is not uncommon.
-This is especially true in a state like Maryland where much of the land is situated in rural areas.
+This is especially true in a state like Maryland where much of our land is rural.

 This article discusses:

 - The Problem of Animal-Related Accident Cases [jump to]